 - Develop and present engaging and interactive virtual workshops that gives a “behind the scenes look” at their craft and practical how-to on one or more of the disciplines listed above.

-- Present 40-minute workshop per topic to grades K-12, with the ability to modify content based on the grade and age level.
+- Present 40-minute workshop per topic to grades 2-12, with the ability to modify content based on the grade and age level.

 - Develop pre- and post-workshop materials & activities for teachers to continue the lesson after the workshop, in collaboration with the Utah Film Center’s Media Education department.

-- Availability Monday-Friday starting July 25, 2021 to June 1, 2022 for orientation, training, and teaching of workshops, namely between 9 AM–4 PM MT.
+- Availability Monday-Friday from January 20, 2022–May 27, 2022 for orientation, training, and teaching of workshops, namely between 9 AM–3 PM MT.
 Teaching Artist schedules will be created based on availability between these dates and times and quantity of workshops the teaching artist is able to teach in these time frames.

 - Industry experience in a field of film, media, and/or media production.